 Current UVM Degree Program Students:

-Students who are currently admitted and enrolled in master’s or doctoral degree programs at UVM who wish to apply for a Certificate of Graduate Study should complete the single-page Certificate of Graduate Study Short Form Application; see the Graduate College Application Instructions.
+Students who are currently admitted and enrolled in master’s or doctoral degree programs at UVM who wish to apply for a Certificate of Graduate Study should refer to the Graduate College Application Instructions.

 Master of Public Health